Did you sleep well last night? If not, you’re among the majority of Canadians.

-The results of a Canadian study published earlier this year suggest that poor sleep quality can prevent the brain from ridding itself of toxins built up during normal daily activities, which has implications for such brain diseases as Alzheimer’s, as well as for stroke recovery.
+The results of a recent Canadian study suggest that poor sleep quality can prevent the brain from ridding itself of toxins built up during normal daily activities, which has implications for such brain diseases as Alzheimer’s, as well as for stroke recovery.

 “It’s not only about the hours of sleep you get, it’s having fairly continuous sleep that is also important,” says Dr. Mark Boulos, a neurologist and sleep specialist working with The Sunnybrook Research Institute in Toronto and one of the authors of the study.

 Scientists don’t fully understand how the brain flushes toxins, but MRIs from the study show that people who only had three hours of sleep had a build-up of toxins in the brain, whereas those who had a good night’s sleep did not.

 Courtney Berezuk, a clinical researcher with the L.C.
 Campbell Cognitive Neurology Research Unit at Sunnybrook, likened the brain’s ability to cleanse itself to the way a toilet functions.

 “We go to sleep at night, the brain opens up, and the fluid is able to rush through, cleaning it out, similar to how a toilet would flush out waste … that’s a simple view of what’s going on,” she said in a recent interview.
 So with a poor sleep, the brain doesn’t have the power to fully flush these toxins.

 Boulos says the study is important since up to now a lot of the research into stroke and dementia has focused on diet and exercise for improving the health of blood vessels, while the impact of sleep has been largely overlooked.